Vidacelinda/Encryption-Textual-Data/README.md

 ## Objective

-Algorithm's will be used for a larger libary to test homomorphic encryption .
+Algorithm's will be used for a larger libary to test homomorphic encryption by comparing the results.

 ### Symetric encryption : (100% done)